goodlandsecurity/go_scan/README.md

 **Author**: [th3jiv3r][twitter]

 ### New Features!
+  - displays services running on open ports in scan results
   - go_scan uses flags for host and port(s)
   - -host flag must be provided to run
   - by default, if -port flag is not provided go_scan will use the top 20 most scanned ports